 However, each creditor has a different process for determining whether a debt is uncollectable.
 As a result, how long it takes before your debt is written off depends on your credit card company, your assets, and your payment history.

 Just because the credit card company writes off your debt doesn't mean that you're off the hook.
-A credit card debt write-off does not wipe out your liability for or obligation to pay that debt.
+A credit card debt write-off doesn't wipe out your liability for or obligation to pay that debt.
 It is simply a mechanism used by credit card companies to get bad debts off their books.
 As a result, debt collectors can still call or sue you to collect the debt even after it is written off.

 By writing off your debt, the credit card company gets to deduct it as a loss on its financial statements and tax returns.
 This lowers the creditor's taxable income and results in a reduced tax liability.
 Further, since you are still liable for the debt, it can sell it to a debt collector or continue its collection efforts against you.